kontent-ai/kontent-ai.github.io/docs/Checklist-for-publishing-a-new-OS-project.md

 ### License

-Use the MIT license and set "Kontent.ai" as the copyright holder.
+Use the MIT license and set "Kontent s.r.o." as the copyright holder.
 If you want to use a different license, please contact the [DevRel team](mailto:devrel@kontent.ai).

 Store the license in the "LICENSE.md" file.